Jspahiu/AI-Smart-Learning-Assistant/README.md

 **Other Packages**:

 - Random (For random welcomes!)
-- Datetime (Check Time, Give Time of Day Welcomes)
-- Geocoder (Track Location including latitude and longitude for weather API)
-- Requests (Uses Open-Meteo API keys to find the weather and temperature in the area for weather question and for random greetings)
 - Yt_dlp (Used for finding the youtube video) - **LINUX ONLY**
 - Vlc (Used for playing the youtube video) - **LINUX ONLY**